Final Report

 Fixing a bug in

-.
-Discovered by accident, there was a small bug inreidemeister_presentation
+reidemester_presentation.
+Discovered by accident, there was a small bug inreidemeister_presentationthat led toorder()returning wrong answers in some specific cases. -

 FpSubgroup’s

-method.
+__contains__method.
 After the homomorphism PR was merged, it was discovered that occasionally the tests involving kernels would time out.
-This was because FpSubgroup’s__contains__
+This was because FpSubgroup’s__contains__method would go into an infinite loop on encountering elements of the conjugate forma**-1*w*a.
+It took some time to work out a way of dealing with it. -

 Finite presentation of permutation groups.
 This is something I keep working on.
 The general algorithm is implemented and merged, however, the efficiency could potentially be improved by using a different method based on the group’s strong generating set.
 I have tried one implementation but it’s not clear when exactly it is more efficient.
 Currently, I am trying to implement a different, hopefully more consistently efficient, algorithm.